OG-Hunter/seditiontracker.github.io-/docs/_suspects/danean-macandrew.md

 perpwalk:
 quote: "I was scared of it for weeks, so I didn’t post my videos.
 I finally stood up for truth.
 When I did, I wasn’t scared anymore."
 title: Danean MacAndrew charged on November 12, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on January 17, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true